 By the time their planes had landed, they were already texting.
 By nightfall, they were on FaceTime.
 And by the following week, Alyssa was booked on a Southwest flight to Nashville — which, as it turns out, was the secret weapon of their entire summer.

 Southwest, bless its flexible little heart, lets you change your return flight anytime, for free, no questions asked.
-So when a trip to Nashville was winding down and neither of them was ready to say goodbye, Alyssa would simply...not.
+So when a trip to Nashville was winding down, and neither was ready to say goodbye, Alyssa would simply...not.
 One call to rebook, and suddenly she had another week.
 Then another.
 Stays that were supposed to be a long weekend quietly stretched into two, three weeks at a time.
-She did this three or four times that summer, and not once did Southwest complain.
+She did this three or four times that summer, and not once did Southwest complain (Not sponsored, we promise.)

-She was, it should be noted, uniquely positioned for this kind of romantic spontaneity — no lease to speak of, remote work, plenty of savings, and zero compelling reason to be anywhere in particular.
+She was, it should be noted, uniquely positioned for this kind of romantic spontaneity — a month-to-month living agreement, remote work, plenty of savings, and zero compelling reason to be anywhere in particular.
 The universe had been setting this up for years, apparently.

-They endezvoused in Fort Lauderdale, at his family's homes in northern Pennsylvania, and — perhaps most perfectly — he came to her at the Jersey Shore for her birthday weekend.
+They rendezvoused in Ft.
+Lauderdale, at his family's homes in upstate PA, and — perhaps most perfectly — he came to her at the Jersey Shore for her birthday weekend.
 Which, in summer, at the shore, is about as good as birthdays get.

-In Atlantic City, they played in the waves, strolled the boardwalk, rode the rides, and hit the casinos (Theo is a gamblin' man), where Alyssa got "bankrolled" by a somewhat famous stranger at the table — one Joe Gatto of Impractical Jokers fame — who then promptly put them on his show's VIP list.
+In Atlantic City, they played like children in warm waves, slow danced on the boardwalk to busking saxophonists, squealed on the rides, and hit up the casinos (Theo is something of a gamblin' man), where Alyssa got "bankrolled" by a semi-famous stranger at the table — one Joey Gatto of Impractical Jokers notoriety — who then promptly put them on his show's VIP list.
 Just a normal Tuesday.

-They watched dolphins from a boat.
+They watched dolphins from a boat in Cape May, dozens of them, some of them babies.
 Swung in the sky on parasails.
-Toured local farms.
-Explored an insect museum with a butterfly park (yes, really, and yes, it was magical).
-Rode bikes along the coast.
+Toured local farms and fed Duroc pigs.
+Explored an insect museum with a butterfly park.
+Sliced through cool summer winds on bikes along the coast.
 Stayed in a rotating cast of charming Airbnbs.
-Danced — a lot, always — and saw so many concerts and shows, they lost count.
+Danced — a lot, always — and saw so many shows and performances and concerts, they lost count.

 And in between all of it, they were never really apart.
 Nonstop texts, calls, FaceTimes, DMs, emails, Zoom meetings — now with both cameras very much on.